 If a peaceful run under a canopy of giant redwoods sounds like a dream race, make your way to Southern Humboldt County (45 miles south of Eureka) for Avenue of the Giants.
 You have your choice of distances to explore one of the largest groves of old-growth coast redwoods on foot, and less than 3,000 runners compete total, so you won’t be fighting for space as you meander through the forest.
 The average temperatures in May—45 to 62 degrees F—are perfect for running.

 Distances: 5K, half marathon, marathon relay, marathon, dog walk

-The Rock ‘n’ Roll series debuted with this race in 1998, and the downtown event continues to be a favorite for runners who want to pay a visit to this popular coastal city.
-The courses weave through some of San Diego’s hip neighborhoods and the museum-filled Balboa Park before finishing downtown.
+The Rock ‘n’ Roll series debuted with this race in 1998, and the downtown event continues to be a favourite for runners who want to pay a visit to this popular coastal city.
+The courses weave through some of San Diego’s hip neighbourhoods and the museum-filled Balboa Park before finishing downtown.
 And, because it’s Rock ‘n’ Roll, you can expect live music along the course and a headliner at the elaborate finish line party.
 Insider’s Tip: Runners who take part in three out of four Rock ‘n’ Roll races (including San Francisco, San Jose, Los Angeles, and San Diego) in one calendar year earn a special “Cali Combo” medal.

 June, Mill Valley